Updated: Aug 9

 If your company uses an organizational chart it was most likely designed based on the factory model created by Fredrick Taylor who introduced "Scientific Management" in 1911.
-The foundation of his approach was the scientific method which has been very successful to help understand many things by understanding the individual parts.
-This form of reductionism while instrumental in many fields of study does have its limitations.
-The first and foremost is that it is not always possible to understand the function of the whole by knowing the function of each part.
-Not realizing the limitations of reductionism can have significant consequences which is itself a risk but also impacts how we think about risk as a whole or rather as a part.
+The foundation of his approach was the scientific method which has been very successful to help understand how things worked by understanding the individual parts.

-You could say that the focus of many business transformations have been an attempt to address the weaknesses of Taylorism while maintaining its benefits in light of a growing movement towards generalization of skills through the sharing of knowledge, use of teams, and expansion of communication networks.
+You could say that the focus of many business transformations over the years were attempt to address the side effects of Taylorism while maintaining its benefits.
+Manifestations of this included a growing movement towards generalization of skills through the sharing of knowledge, use of teams, and expansion of communication networks.

 This bottom-up approach often leads to companies playing “whack a mole” hitting the gopher on the head when it pops ups without understanding why it does and preventing it in the first place.
 This is treating the symptom and not the disease which unfortunately is the way that many companies contend with risk.
 It is only when a significant event has occurred that correction or prevention is considered.